Green function in metric measure spaces: Abstract

 \section{Abstract}

-We study existence and uniqueness of Green functions for the Cheeger $p$-Laplacian in {a complete doubling metric space supporting a Poincar\'e inequality}.
-We prove existence of non-negative Green functions in relatively compact regions and obtain the uniqueness in the conformal case $p=Q$ {under the assumption that the space is $Q$-Ahlfors regular with $Q>1$}.
-We also prove the existence and uniqueness of unbounded global Green functions for the $Q$-Laplacian under the assumption of $Q$-Ahlfors regularity with $Q\ge 2$.
+We study existence and uniqueness of Green functions for the Cheeger $Q$-Laplacian in metric measure spaces that are Ahlfors $Q$-regular and support a $Q$-Poincar\'e inequality with $Q>1$.
+We prove uniqueness of Green functions both in the case of relatively compact domains, and in the global (unbounded) case.
+We also prove existence of global Green functions in unbounded spaces, complementing the existing results in relatively compact domains proved recently in \cite{BBLe20}.